Elizabeth McGorian

 Elizabeth McGorian is a Zimbabwean ballerina.
 She is a Principal Character Artist with the Royal Ballet, London.

-Early life
+Biography

 Elizabeth McGorian was born in Zambia and grew up in Zimbabwe, where she studied at the Mercia Hetherington School.
 She joined the Royal Ballet School in 1976.

-Career

 McGorian joined the Royal Ballet in 1977.
 She was promoted to soloist in 1991 and principal character artist in 1997.